Archdiocese of Tarragona: Archdiocese of Tarragona (since 1116)

 By special privilege of the pope, all the kings of Aragon were crowned at Zaragoza by the archbishop of Tarragona, until the metropolitan See of Zaragoza was re-established in 1318.

-The dissensions between the archbishops and the kings, on account of the jurisdiction over Tarragona granted to the bishops who had begun its resettlement, continued during the time of king Alfonso II of Aragon, who bestowed the city as a dowry on his wife, Doña Sancha.
+The dissensions between the archbishops and the kings, on account of the jurisdiction over Tarragona granted to the bishops who had begun its resettlement, continued during the time of king Alfonso II of Aragon and I of Barcelona, who bestowed the city as a dowry on his wife, Sancha of Castile.

-When king Jaime I, a child of six years, took the oath, the Archbishop of Tarragona, Don Aspargo Barca (1215–1233), carried him in his arms.
-Although he was far advanced in his years, he wished to accompany the king in his expedition to conquer Majorca, and when Don Jaime refused his consent, he contributed a thousand marks in gold and twelve hundred armed men.
+When king James I, a child of six years, took the oath, the Archbishop of Tarragona, Asparec de la Barca (1215–1233), carried him in his arms as one of James' four regents.
+Although he was far advanced in his years, he wished to accompany the king in his expedition to conquer Majorca, and when James refused his consent, he contributed a thousand marks in gold and twelve hundred armed men.
+Archbishop Asparec also continued the repopulation of the province of Tarragona, initiated the use of the cathedral of Tarragona which was still under construction and sponsored the building of the Carthusian Scala Dei monastery in the Montsant region.
+Under his leadership the reform Council of Lleida was called to promote post-Lateran reforms though the reforms were met with some resistance.

 In 1242 a provincial council was convoked at Tarragona to regulate the procedure of the Inquisition and canonical penances.
 In 1312 a provincial council was assembled in the Corpus Christi Chapel of the cathedral cloister, to pass sentence on the Templars, whom it declared innocent.

-King Pedro IV the Ceremonious, who, after forcibly seizing the dominions of the archbishop, repented in his last illness and restored to St.Tecla, patroness of the city, all that he had unjustly acquired.
+King Peter IV the Ceremonious, who, after forcibly seizing the dominions of the archbishop, repented in his last illness and restored to St.Tecla, patroness of the city, all that he had unjustly acquired.